 The laboratory is involved in performance audits conducted semi-annually through the analysis of PT samples provided by a third party.
-The laboratory generally participates in the following types of PT studies: Water Supply (WS) for Drinking Water compliance and Water Pollution (WP) for Wastewater compliance.
-The SW-846 methods that the laboratory still performs are done so for specific short lists of analytes.
-There are no PTs available for these analytes.
+The laboratory generally participates in the following types of PT studies: WS (drinking water), WP (waste water/RCRA), and SOIL (RCRA)

 - It is TestAmerica's policy that PT samples be treated as typical samples in the production process.
 Further, where PT samples present special or unique problems in the regular production process they may need to be treated differently, as would any special or unique request submitted by any client.
 The QA Manager must be consulted and in agreement with any decisions made to treat a PT sample differently due to some special circumstance. - PTs generally do not have holding times associated with them.
 In the absence of any holding time requirement, it is recommended that the holding time begin when the PT sample is prepared according to the manufacturers instructions.
 Holding times should apply to full volume PT samples only if the provider gives a meaningful "sampling date".
-If this is not provided, it is recommended that the date/time of opening of the full volume sample be considered the beginning of holding time.
+If this is not provided, it is recommended that the date/time of opening of the full volume sample be considered the beginning of holding time. - Login will obtain the COC information from the documentation provided with the PTs with review by QA or other designated staff.

-- Login will obtain the COC information from the documentation provided with the PTs with review by QA or other designated staff. - Vials will be prepared as required in the instruction set provided with the samples.
+- Vials will be prepared as required in the instruction set provided with the samples.
 After preparation to full volume the sample may be spiked, digested, concentrated, etc., as would be done for any normal sample requiring similar analysis. - PT samples will not undergo multiple preps, multiple runs, multiple methods (unless being used to evaluate multiple methods), multiple dilutions, UNLESS this is what would be done to a normal client sample (e.g. if a client requests, as PT clients do, that we split VOA coeluters, then dual analysis IS normal practice). - The type, composition, concentration and frequency of quality control samples analyzed with the PT samples shall be the same as with routine environmental samples. - Instructions may be included in the laboratory's SOPs for how low level samples are analyzed, including concentration of the sample or adjustment of the normality of titrant.
-When a PT sample falls below the range of the routine analytical method, the low-level procedure may be used - No special reviews shall be performed by operation and QA, UNLESS this is what would be done to a normal client sample.
+When a PT sample falls below the range of the routine analytical method, the low-level procedure may be used. - No special reviews shall be performed by operation and QA, UNLESS this is what would be done to a normal client sample.
 To the degree that special report forms or login procedures are required by the PT supplier, it is reasonable that the laboratory WOULD apply special review procedures, as would be done for any client requesting unusual reporting or login processes. - Written responses to unacceptable PT results are required.
 In some cases it may be necessary for blind QC samples to be submitted to the laboratory to show a return to control.